Contact Us

 FOUND A STRAY?

 First and foremost, you have to make sure that animal does not have an owner desperately trying to find it!
-Take it to a vet to scan for a microchip.
+Take it to a vet or shelter to scan for a microchip.
 Post on lost and found sites, NextDoor, PetFBI.org, and neighborhood Facebook pages.
 Let your local shelter know you’ve found the animal and where it’s located (see No Kill Huntsville’s website).
-If after 3 days, nobody has claimed it, and you can foster it, then we can help!
-However, if you cannot foster, we have no choice but to refer you to your local shelter.
-There it will be vetted, fed, safe from the elements, and hopefully pulled by another rescue or adopted.
-Our foster homes are dedicated to shelter animals that do not have an advocate, are not safe, and who will be euthanized.
-Thank you for understanding.
+If after 3 days, nobody has claimed it, and you can foster it, then please reach out to us by emailing info@cattyshackhuntsville.org.
+We may be able to help.

 The website No-Kill Huntsville has amazing community resources including information about pet-friendly housing options in the area, what to do if you find a stray, and other advice on how to safely re-home your pet.